Commentary on Ephesians 5:22-33

 Eph 5:32.
 This is a great sacrament ; but I speak in Christ and in the church.

 This is a great sacrament.
 Better, “This mystery is great,” i.e., a secret of the divine plan beyond the reach of unaided natural powers.
 What is this mystery or divine secret?
 It is the mystical or spiritual signification implied in conjugal union as created by God, by which marriage became a type and figure of the union between Christ and His Church.
 The mere union of man and woman in marriage is no mystery; the mystery is in what that union, as created by God, signifies and typifies, and that is the union between Christ and His Church.
 Therefore the Apostle says, “but I speak, etc.,” i.e., I speak with reference to Christ and His Church.
-Thus, the intimate union of Christ with the Church was prefigured by the union of man and woman in marriage; and hence in a wide sense matrimony, according to the intention of the Holy Ghost, has always been, from the very beginning of human kind, a sacrament, i.e., sign of a sacred thing.
+Thus, the intimate union of Christ with the Church was prefigured by the union of man and woman in marriage; and hence in a wide sense matrimony, according to the intention of the Holy Ghost, has always been, from the very beginning of human kind, a sacrament, i.e., a sign of a sacred thing.
 But while from the union between Adam and Eve were born children of man according to nature and in sin, from the mystical union of Christ and His Church are born children of God in grace; the human race is regenerated in the Holy Ghost.
 There is not, then, question in this passage of a Sacrament of the New Law in the strict sense (so Voste, hoc loco).
 The most we can say, therefore, is that the sacramental doctrine of marriage is implied in the Apostle’s argument, though it is not explicitly taught; and this is what the Council of Trent (sess.
 XXIV) means by the word innuit (“to hint at”, or “suggest”) which it employed to express St. Paul’s sacramental teaching in this Mssage.

 Eph 5:33.
 Nevertheless let every one of you also in particular love his wife as himself: and let the wife reverence her husband.